Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 4 September 2025 19.51.56 UTC
+- WIB: Kamis, 4 September 2025 20.33.13 UTC
-- WITA: Kamis, 4 September 2025 20.51.56 UTC
+- WITA: Kamis, 4 September 2025 21.33.13 UTC
-- WIT: Kamis, 4 September 2025 21.51.56 UTC
+- WIT: Kamis, 4 September 2025 22.33.13 UTC

 Kutipan Inspiratif:
-"There are three principal means of acquiring knowledge... observation of nature, reflection, and experimentation.
-Observation collects facts; reflection combines them; experimentation verifies the result of that combination."
+"Friendship is not finding gold or silver among the rocks of life.
+It is accepting each other as coal until diamonds are formed with time!!!"

-Kategori: nature
+Kategori: friendship